Friday, June 28, 2024

 Chris studied the door for a brief moment.
 Then, on a whim, he tried the knob.

 It wasn't locked.
 Whatever these people had done to summon that thing, they'd done it without bothering to lock the door.
 The thought he shared with the Dark Heart wasn't an actual sentence so much as a profound sigh.
-Then he drew his gun, stepped inside, and started shooting.
+Then he drew his gun, spoke the Word for silence, stepped inside...

 Friday, June 21, 2024